drblaui/kubernetes-info/yamls.md

 ## Nodes

 Nodes are physical or virtual machines that hold pods, the `kubelet` - which is responsible for running containers - and a container runtime (e.g. Docker).
 Normally a kubelet on the node goes through the trouble of registering said node to the control plane, however you could also manually add nodes, but I wouldn't reccomend it.

+## Deployment

+Deployments can be seen as a form of state management for pods.
+A Deployment holds a specific state you want you pod to be in, but a deployment can also change states (i.e Updating, Rerolling, etc) of your pod.

+Deployments can create pod **replicas**, which basically just means running multiple "clone" instances of a specific pod, that all receive the same IP address and act the same.
+Replicas are very useful for load balancing or even updating your application.

+To create a deployment simply use `kubectl apply -f <file>`.
+You can either use an actual file on the machine or provide a link to the location of the file (e.g. a GitHub file).

+### Scaling

+Scaling is the process of creating replicas by hand to either prepare your app for an update or just simply to have load balancing.
+You can specify the exact scale you want to by using `kubectl scale deployment/<name> --replicas=<number>` or you can let kubernetes handle the up- and downscaling by using `kubectl autoscale deployment/<name> --min=<number> --max=<number> --cpu-percent=<number>` (but you need to enable [horizontal pod autoscaling](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough/) first).

+### Updating

+The best part about kubernetes is that you can update your software with virtually no downtime (if you have replicas that is).
+Before updating it is recommended to scale your deployment up to at least 2 replicas.
+Changing anythin in the [spec.template](./examples/deployment.example.yaml#L15-L24) part will automatically trigger a rollout, however you can also update deployments by hand with `kubectl set image deployment/<name> <app-label-name>=<new-image>`.
+This will sequentially update pods and replicas while making sure at least one pod with either the new or the old version is available and ready.
+You can also edit the spec file directly using `kubectl edit deployment/<name>`.

+### Rollback

+Sometimes updating was a mistake.
+Either you have a faulty image or just made a typo.
+You can rollback to a stable version very easily by using `kubectl rollout undo deployment/<name>`.
+However if you want to go pack several steps, you can utilize the rollout history.
+Using `kubectl rollout history deployment/<name>` you see all revisions you did to your deployment and can go back to any revision by simply appending `--to-revision=<revision>` to the undo command.